Picumnus (bird)

 While the individual species often are habitat specialists (as evident by a number of highly restricted species such as the rusty-necked and ochraceous piculets), members of this genus range from dry Caatinga woodland to humid Amazonian and Atlantic Forest.
 They are generally found in pairs or small groups.
 The Neotropical species fall into two broad song groups, with the first having a song consisting of a long trill, and the second a song consisting of series of two or more descending notes.

+Taxonomy

+The genus Picumnus was introduced in 1825 by the Dutch zoologist Coenraad Jacob Temminck.
+He listed three species in the genus but did not specify the type.
+In 1840 George Gray designated the type as Picumnus minutissimus Temminck, 1825.
+This is now preoccupied in Picumnus by Picus minutissimus Pallas, 1782.
+The genus name was coined by Temminck from the French piculet for a little woodpecker.